← Back to Intel

 Where AI Architectures Break

 Data pipeline failures.
-Feature stores, training pipelines, and data preprocessing that run fine with gigabytes fail with terabytes.
-Batch processing windows exceed available time.
-Data freshness requirements that were aspirational become critical.
+Feature stores, training pipelines, and preprocessing that run comfortably over gigabytes behave differently over terabytes.
+Batch windows that used to have slack stop having slack, and freshness requirements that were aspirational become load-bearing the moment a downstream decision depends on them.

 The 10x Stress Test

-Run this diagnostic across four dimensions before designing for scale:
+Run this diagnostic across four dimensions before designing for scale.
+It is a paper exercise; it costs an afternoon.

 • Inference latency.
-What happens to P99 latency when you 10x the request rate?
-Degradation here hits users first.
+What happens to P99 latency at 10x the request rate?
+Degradation here reaches users before it reaches your dashboard.

 • Failure blast radius.
-If one component fails at 10x load, does it cascade or does the rest of the system stay healthy?
+When one component saturates at 10x, does it cascade, or does the rest of the system stay up while that piece degrades?

 Scalable AI Architecture Patterns